JS3 block viewer

 We use the async keyword to define a function that returns a Promise.
 An async function always returns a Promise.

-We can see this with a simple function which doesn’t need to await anything:
+We can see this with a simple function which doesn’t need to await anything.
+Save this in a file and run it with node:

 const getProfile = async (url) => url;